 I am a Hispanic woman in tech from Richmond, California.
 On my free time I enjoy shopping, watching Netflix, and traveling.
 I joined EPICS because of my passion for community service projects.
 I have always been highly involved in my community, especially in those that are underrepresented, helping children with their STEM projects and also leading STEM activities.
 I am looking forward to working with interdisciplinary students and community partners to help me further develop my interpersonal and professional skills as well as continue serving the community.

-Justin Sean Leinbach, Software Engineering, Graduation: December 2019, Design Lead
+Justin Sean Leinbach, Software Engineering, Graduation: December 2019, Mechanical Design Lead

 I was born to parents from very different backgrounds who loved to move around a lot.
 After my parents separated, my mother and I moved to the Tule River Reservation in Central California.
 This opportunity exposed me to my mother’s cultural beliefs and gave me a great respect for nature and spiritual things.
 When it was time for me to graduate high school, I decided to join the submarine force for the U.S. Navy.
 This gave me the opportunity to serve in multiple leadership positions and work on many teams.
 I wanted to join the EPICS course to work on a community project with an interdisciplinary team.